tompec/contactbox/readme.md

 Include the contactbox.min.css and contactbox.min.js files in your page.

 Create an endpoint in your backend.
-The form is sent by a POST request with the parameters `email` and `message`.
+The form is sent by a POST request with the parameters `email`, `message` and `current_page`.
 A token options is also available if your application needs to pass this parameter to the backend.

 Add the following script: